thenotoriousbige/MCX-Commodity-Trading-Exchange/README.md

 # MCX-COMMODITY-TRADING-EXCHANGE

-**MCX is a Virtual Trading Platform built for beginners to learn how to trade without Investing Real Money**
+**MCX is a Real Time Virtual Trading Platform built for beginners to learn how to trade without Investing Real Money**

 ***You can Install latest App from below***